 EXARC is proud to cooperate with America’s largest outdoor living history museum, Colonial Williamsburg, in an annual fellowship offer.
 The 2019 application round is open.
-Application deadline is March 31st, 2019.
-Decisions will be announced May 23rd, 2019.

 The fellowship runs for one month totaling $2,500.